Gweedore: Name

-Gweedore is the anglicisation of the original and official Irish name Gaoth Dobhair.
-Gaoth refers to an inlet of the sea at the mouth of the Crolly River, known as An Ghaoth.
-It is the boundary between Gweedore to the north and The Rosses to the south.
-Dobhar is an old Irish word for water.
-Therefore, Gaoth Dobhair translates as "the aqueous estuary".
+"Gweedore" is the anglicisation of the original and official Irish name Gaoth Dobhair.
+Gaoth means "sea estuary" and refers to the estuary of the Crolly River, also known as the Gweedore River.
+This is the boundary between Gweedore to the north and The Rosses to the south.
+The old name of this river was the Dore, or Dobhar, which is also an old Irish word for a body of water.
+Therefore, Gaoth Dobhair means "the estuary of the (river) Dore".

-The name Gweedore or Gaoth Dobhair refers to the traditional district, and Catholic parish, of the same name, not to any specific village - the settlements of Brinlack, Bunbeg, Derrybeg, Dunlewey and Crolly, and other populated area such as Meenaleck, Dore and Magheraclogher, are collectively known as Gweedore.
+The name "Gweedore" or Gaoth Dobhair does not refer to any specific village, but refers to the traditional district, and to the Catholic parish of the same name, which is also called Tullaghobegly West.
+The settlements of Brinlack, Bunbeg, Derrybeg, Dunlewey and Crolly, and other populated area such as Meenaleck, Dore and Magheraclogher, are collectively known as "Gweedore".

+Landscape

+Panoramic view of Magheraclogher beach and Gweedore Bay, also the site of the famous shipwreck, the Cara Na Mara (Friend of the Sea) on the tidal sandbanks.

+The Gweedore coastline consists of long sandy beaches and rugged cliffs with small islands, including Gola Island and Tory Island.
+Bád Eddie ("Eddie's Boat"), the Cara na Mara ("Friend of the Sea"), is the wreck of a ship on Magheraclogher Strand that came ashore for minor repairs in 1977 and has been stranded since.